heyx3/Manbil/README.md

         * "ConstantAcceleration": outputs world position given "acceleration", "initial velocity", and "initial position" components.
         * "SpherePosition": outputs a random position inside a given sphere.
       * Helpful global information is provided in the "HGPGlobalData" namespace.

+* "Editors": System for building GUI panels for editing data.
+Builds off of the GUI system in the "Rendering/GUI" folder.
+  * EditorMaterialSet.h/.cpp: Defines the set of content (textures, fonts, materials, etc.) to be used when generating an editor panel.
+Provides a static function to load "default" editor content so that you don't have to create/load it all yourself.
+  * EditorObject.h: Defines the basic type of object that can be added to a GUIPanel.
+Wraps a GUIElement instance that represents the object.
+  * EditorObjects.h/.cpp: Defines specific implementations of EditorObject (e.x. checkbox, slider bar, text box, etc).
+  * EditorPanel.h/.cpp: Essentially a GUIFormattedPanel that takes EditorObject instances and assembles them together nicely.